MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

 title: Synchronising Business Central and Dataverse
 description: Learn about synchronising data between Business Central and Dataverse.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: ivkoleti
 ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.date: 03/31/2023
+ms.custom: bap-template
-ms.search.keywords: 'sales, crm, integration, sync, synchronize' ms.date: 06/14/2021
+ms.search.keywords: 'sales, crm, integration, sync, synchronize'
-ms.author: bholtorf
 ---

 # Scheduling a Synchronisation between Business Central and Dataverse

 You can synchronise [!INCLUDE[prod_short](includes/prod_short.md)] with [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on scheduled intervals by setting up jobs in the job queue.
-The synchronisation jobs synchronise data in [!INCLUDE[prod_short](includes/prod_short.md)] records and [!INCLUDE[cds_long_md](includes/cds_long_md.md)] records that have been previously coupled together.
-Or for records that are not already coupled, depending on the synchronisation direction and rules, the synchronisation jobs can create and couple new records in the destination system.
+The synchronisation jobs synchronise data in [!INCLUDE[prod_short](includes/prod_short.md)] records and [!INCLUDE[cds_long_md](includes/cds_long_md.md)] records that are coupled.
+For records that are not already coupled, depending on the synchronisation direction and rules, the synchronisation jobs can create and couple new records in the destination system.

 There are several synchronisation jobs that are available out-of-the-box.
 The jobs are run in the following order to avoid coupling dependencies between tables.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).